Nasdanika/core/engineering/model/doc/engineering.md

 The model will support the following ways to compute weights:

 * Manual - modelers just enter weights in the model.
-Such weights may be obtained in a number of ways e.g. team discussions, sales figures, surveys.
+Such weights may be obtained in a number of ways e.g. team discussions and voting, sales figures, surveys.
 * [Multiple-criteria decision analysis](https://en.wikipedia.org/wiki/Multiple-criteria_decision_analysis) (MCDA) - weights are derived from criteria weights and how well an alternative meets the criteria.
     * [Weighted Sum Model](https://en.wikipedia.org/wiki/Weighted_sum_model) (WSM)
     * [Weighted Product Model](https://en.wikipedia.org/wiki/Weighted_product_model) (WPM)